The Shoulder of Mutton

 This is the oldest pub in Fordham.
 The earliest licensing records that we have show it as an inn from 1769 when James Miles was the licence holder.
 It is quite possible that it first became an inn shortly after Henry VIII's dissolution of the monasteries around 1536 when travellers were forced to find alternative accommodation and the inn as a social amenity was born.
 Kelly's Directory for 1886 gives the landlord as Henry Archer and in 1902 Jubal Partridge, who was mentioned in the celebrated Fordham murder trial as having arrested the murderer Thomas Johnson.
 The inn was transferred by Colchester brewers, Charrington Nicholl (in 1885, their XXXX Strong Ale cost a farthing over two old pence per pint and XX Ale cost a little over a penny ha'penny per pint) in 1934 to the Romford brewers Ind Coope, who held it until the inn was sold to Kent brewers Shepherd Neame in 1999[?].
 This seems to show that, in the 19th century, trades other than inn keeping were also as important to the proprietor.

-Anything that you can add to the history of the Shoulder of Mutton would be greatly received.
+Anything that you can add to the history of the Shoulder of Mutton would be gratefully received.

 The following references to the